-- Optimizely is an enterprise-level experimentation platform.
+1. Optimizely is an enterprise-level experimentation platform.
 It is the most well-known platform in this space due to a lot of VC funding and advertising.
 At $1,440 per month (paid annually) it is one of the most expensive of A/B testing tools.
 They also offer a pay-as-you-go pricing model that costs $49 per 1000 unique monthly visitors.
-The platform supports testing on the web, mobile web and mobile apps.
+The platform supports testing on the web, mobile web, and mobile apps.

-[Updated 1-31-19] I just finished a meeting with VWO where they provided a sneak peak of VWO’s new interface.
+[Updated 1-31-19] I just finished a meeting with VWO where they provided a sneak peek of VWO’s new interface.
 It has some new features that make it very easy to see with visual graphs if a test is stable.
 They also removed some of the confusion when comparing variations and how they are doing against control.
 The data is presented so a novice can understand it and an expert can dig into the statistics.
-The data and graphs will also be exportable to an PDF to make reporting easier to clients.
-The new version should be out in second quarter this year I will update this post when they have a firm date.
-Regarding my next comment… they are reinvesting in the tool to justify cost and this will be going beyond just the presentation layer of the system.
+The data and graphs will also be exportable to a PDF to make reporting easier for clients.
+The new version should be out in the second quarter of this year.
+I will update this post when they have a firm date.
+Regarding my next comment… they are reinvesting in the tool to justify the cost and this will be going beyond just the presentation layer of the system.

-Pricing? – We are a SaaS based pricing model with an annual term and monthly pricing.
+Pricing? – We are a SaaS-based pricing model with an annual term and monthly pricing.
 Cost varies considerably based on the needs of the client and we don’t publish pricing as our work for clients.
-We work mostly with middle market companies.
+We work mostly with middle-market companies.
 As you noted, it’s common for companies to run their entire site through our system as we can optimize flows for them.